Health Savings Account & Flexible Spending Account

 - Cancer screenings

-- Must have a maximum annual out-of pocket expense that you can incur — For 2017 the maximum out-of pocket expenses are:
+An HDHP must have a maximum annual out-of-pocket expense that you can incur — For 2022, the maximum out-of-pocket healthcare expenses are:

 - You can’t be a dependent on another person’s return.

 - You can’t have any other type of health insurance coverage.

 - Certain coverage is allowed, including insurance for: